csiro-robotics/ohm/docs/docmapusage.md

 regardless of how the map is generated or populated.
 For example, the `GpuMap` wraps an `OccupancyMap` to support populating the map in GPU, but the underlying map object is the same.

-The data within the map are stored in @ref MapChunk "chunks" which represent contiguous blocks of voxel memory corresponding to fixed 3D regions of the map.
+The data within the map are stored in "chunks" (`MapChunk`) which represent contiguous blocks of voxel memory corresponding to fixed 3D regions of the map.
 Chunks are created as needed.
 This dense memory layout is what makes GPU update of the map possible.
-The additional overhead of using a dense memory layout is mitigated by using
-@ref VoxelBlockCompressionQueue "background compression" of voxel data when not in use.
+The additional overhead of using a dense memory layout is mitigated by using background compression (`VoxelBlockCompressionQueue`) of voxel data when not in use.

-The map object stores the map data as well as the parametrisation of the map - for example the
+The map object stores the map data as well as the parametrisation of the map - for example the occupancy threshold (`OccupancyMap::occupancyThresholdProbability()`) and resolution (`OccupancyMap::resolution()`).
+The map object is also responsible for mapping between global coordinates and voxel keys (`Key`) via the `OccupancyMap::voxelKey()` function.
-@ref OccupancyMap::occupancyThresholdProbability() "occupancy threshold" and
-@ref OccupancyMap::resolution() "resolution".
-The map object is also responsible for mapping between global coordinates and @ref Key "voxel keys" via the @ref OccupancyMap::voxelKey() "voxelKey()" function.

-A map is created with a fixed @ref OccupancyMap::resolution() "resolution" and fixed chunk size by specifying the voxel extents on each axis for a chunk.
+A map is created with a fixed resolution and fixed chunk size by specifying the voxel extents on each axis for a chunk.
 The following code creates an empty occupancy map at a resolution of 0.25 units per voxel and 32x32x32 voxels in each chunk.

 ```.cpp
 ohm::OccupancyMap map(0.25, glm::u8vec3(32));
 ```

-Data can be added to the may by using a @c RayMapper .
+Data can be added to the may by using a `RayMapper`.
 Note that map object does not feature any methods for adding data to the map.
-The simplest mapper implementation is the @c RayMapperOccupancy.
+The simplest mapper implementation is the `RayMapperOccupancy`.
 Using this mapper, origin/sample pairs (rays) are added to the map with the sample voxel occupancy increased and the occupancy for voxels along the ray decreased.
 This is shown in the code snipped below.